 To obtain a certificate of title, applicants will need to go through a Designated Agent from the Alabama Department of Revenue.
 These can include license plate issuing officials, licensed motor vehicle dealers, as well as some banks and credit unions.
 Those who are looking for a replacement title will be able to submit an application through the Department of Revenue (not DMV).

 The current cost for a title application fee is $15 for each application for a title for a motor vehicle.
 The title application fee for manufactured homes is $20.
 The designated agents will also add a commission of $1.50 for each of the applications processed.
 This pays for the processing and mailing costs.
-In some counties, there may also be local fees, so applicants should contact their county officials to determine what, if any, local fees are required.
+In some counties, there may also be local fees.
+So applicants should contact their county officials to determine what, if any, local fees apply.

 Necessary Documents for a Certificate of Title

 To complete the application for the certificate of title in Alabama, you will need to surrender the following documents: outstanding manufacturer’s certificate or origin, and outstanding registration documents (if applicable).
-In some cases, there may need to be additional documentation provided to determine whether the vehicle meets the state and federal safety standards, as well as anti-theft and emissions standards.
+In some cases, there may need to provide additional documentation to determine whether the vehicle meets the state and federal safety standards.
+As well as anti-theft and emissions standards.
 This does not apply to all vehicles, though.

 How Long Before You Receive the Title?